BestTimesToVisit.com Logo

 money

 Negotiate prices, especially in markets and with taxi drivers.
 It's common practice, and you can often get a better deal if you're polite but firm.
-Also, use a reputable money exchange service rather than exchanging money at the airport to get a better rate.
+Also, use a reputable money exchange service rather than exchanging money on the street to get the best rates.

 transport

 Use ride-hailing apps like Uber or Bolt for safer and more convenient travel, especially at night.
-They're widely available in Lagos, and you can track your ride and share your location with friends or family.
+They're widely available in Lagos, and you can track your ride and share your location with friends.
 Be sure to confirm the price before you start your journey.

 safety

 Be aware of your surroundings, especially in crowded areas.
-Avoid displaying expensive jewelry or electronics, and stick to well-lit and populated streets, particularly at night.
-It's always a good idea to let someone know your itinerary.
+Avoid displaying expensive jewelry or electronics.
+Stick to well-lit and populated streets, particularly at night.
+If you feel unsafe, trust your instincts and move to a more populated area.

 culture

 Dress modestly, especially when visiting religious sites or more conservative areas.
 Showing shoulders and knees is generally advisable to avoid unwanted attention.
-Learning a few basic Yoruba or Igbo phrases will be appreciated by locals.
+Learning a few basic Yoruba or Igbo phrases will be appreciated by locals and enhance your interactions.

 food

-Venture beyond the tourist areas to discover amazing local food.
-Try street food from trusted vendors – suya (grilled meat) is a must-try!
-But always ensure the food is freshly cooked and served hot.
+Venture beyond the tourist areas to discover amazing local cuisine.
+Try street food from reputable vendors – it's often delicious and much cheaper than restaurant meals.
+Suya (grilled meat skewers) is a must-try!

 packing

-Pack light, breathable clothing suitable for hot and humid weather.
+Pack light, comfortable clothing suitable for hot and humid weather.
+Bring insect repellent, sunscreen, and a reusable water bottle to stay hydrated.
 Comfortable walking shoes are essential as you'll likely be doing a lot of walking.
-Don't forget insect repellent, sunscreen, and a reusable water bottle to stay hydrated.

 Weather Details